NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 [![GDC Submission Submit Popup](images/GDC_Submission_Submit_Release_Submit_Popup_v2.png)](images/GDC_Submission_Submit_Release_Submit_Popup_v2.png "Click to see the full image.")

-After the user clicks on `SUBMIT VALIDATED DATA TO THE GDCC`, the project state becomes "Submission Requested":
+After the user clicks on `SUBMIT VALIDATED DATA TO THE GDC`, the project state becomes "Submission Requested":

 [![GDC Submission Project State](images/GDC_Submission_Submit_Release_Project_State.png)](images/GDC_Submission_Submit_Release_Project_State_v2.png "Click to see the full image.")

-The GDC requests that users submit their data to the GDC within six months from the first upload to the project workspace.
+The GDC requests that users submit their data to the GDC within six months from the first upload of data to the project workspace.

 # Release
 Project release occurs after the data has been harmonized, and allows users to access this data with the [GDC Data Portal](https://portal.gdc.cancer.gov/) and other [GDC Data Access Tools](https://gdc.cancer.gov/access-data/data-access-processes-and-tools).
 The GDC will release data according to [GDC Data Sharing Policies](https://gdc.cancer.gov/submit-data/data-submission-policies).
-Data may be released after six months from the date of upload, or the submitter may request earlier release using the "Request Release" function.
+Data must be released within six months after GDC data processing has been completed, or the submitter may request earlier release using the "Request Release" function.
 A project can only be released once.
-If additional data is added to the project after it is released, the data will be released automatically after harmonization.

->**Note:** To release data to the GDC Data Portal, the user must have release privileges.

 [![GDC Submission Release Tab](images/GDC_Submission_Landing_Submitter_4.png)](images/GDC_Submission_Landing_Submitter_4.png "Click to see the full image.")